palcodes/my-own-website/pal-site/README.md

-This website is using a Gatsby starter -> Julia.
-You can find a quick start guide in the following lines.
-There are the most important files explained.

-## 🚀 Quick start
+## 🚀 Overview

 This website is built using Gatsby and based on the Jula Starter pack.

 1.  **Create a Gatsby site.**